Special L-values of geometric motives: Is the Arakelov intersection pairing perfect?

-For motives over $\Fp$, we have the following compact characterization.
-It was previously known that Tate's conjecture about the pole order of $\zeta$-functions over finite fields and \refco{numrat} together imply the Beilinson-Parshin conjecture \cite[Thm.
-1.2.]{Geisser:Tate}.
+Next, we show that \refco{motcomp} recovers all the axioms on mixed motives over $\Fp$ we were willing to assume.
+Previously, it was known that Tate's conjecture about the pole order of $\zeta$-functions over finite fields and \refco{numrat} together imply the Beilinson-Parshin conjecture \cite[Thm.
+1.2.]{Geisser:Tate}, and that the Beilinson-Parshin conjecture is equivalent to Bondarko's weight functor $\DMgmeff(\Fp) \r \K^\bound(\M_\rat^\eff)$ between the triangulated category of effective motives with the bounded homotopy category of effective Chow motives (with rational coefficients) being an equivalence of categories \cite[Section 8.3.2]{Bondarko:Differential}.